bryanmcnett/hexprism/README.md

 ```

 This is more efficient because it never reads Z into memory, unless an XY hexagon check has already passed, which is
 very rare.
-In the overwhelming majority of cases, this will read 3 values into memory for each object, and then
+In the overwhelming majority of cases, this will read 3 values into memory for each object, trivially reject
-rarely 3 more, and then more rarely 2 more, for a total of 8.
+all but a tiny fraction of objects, each of which reads 5 more values,